-If business is part of your everyday life, whether that be working for yourself, or part of a company, it is essential that your business social profiles have a strong online presence, and that your social media handles represent your company’s interests entirely.
+If business is part of your everyday life, whether working for yourself or a company, it is essential that your social profiles have a strong online presence, and that your social media handles represent your company’s interests entirely.

-However, with the ever-accelerating advancements in social media, it is not just your company’s online profiles that need to be monitored, the same precautions should be carried out when posting and sharing on your personal platforms.
+However, with the ever-accelerating advancements in social media, it is not just your company’s online profiles that need to be monitored, the same precautions should be taken when posting and sharing on your personal platforms.

 The best solution is to display a fine balance between your personal and professional interests.
 By creating a certain amount of fluidity between the two, it is immediately apparent to anyone viewing your profile that you are a business-driven individual, and whilst it is part of your everyday life, it is not just your job, but also perhaps a hobby.
 In addition to that, you should share posts with caution, avoiding politics and religious posts like the plague, and it might be a good idea to change your Ibiza picture album to private.